March 15, 2020

 March 16, 2020

 Soldiers are being sent home to work, so it looks like Dave and I are coworkers for the foreseeable future.
 We are getting an office set up for him in one of the extra bedrooms so we each have a dedicated workspace.
-Having separate home offices is going to be so helpful.
-This way we can maintain our usual work routines without distracting the other person.
-I think it will go pretty smoothly.
+I’m pretty excited to have him around as an unofficial coworker.

 March 17, 2020